 - 4 cups spinach You can add another type of vegetables like sautéed bell peppers leeks, mushrooms or zucchini to bulk up the dish.

-- 1 tbsp olive oil substitute for any other flavourless cooking oil
+- 1 tablespoon olive oil substitute for any other flavourless cooking oil

-- ½ tbsp Herb de Provence substitute with italian seasoning
+- ½ tablespoon Herb de Provence substitute with italian seasoning

-- ½ tsp Red pepper flakes also known as chilli flakes optional
+- ½ teaspoon Red pepper flakes also known as chilli flakes optional

 - Salt and freshly ground black pepper to taste